 - ☑ Pay for performance.
 We award annual variable compensation based on the performance of the company and the individual.
 The great majority of our executive officers' compensation is variable and not guaranteed. - ☑ Use deferred compensation.
-Variable compensation for our executive officers also includes a deferred component, in that a portion of annual bonuses ("stock bonus awards") is delivered in the form of both time-based and performance-based RSUs. - ✓ Performance-based equity awards.
-The vesting of sixty percent (60%) for our CEO, and fifty percent (50%) for our other NEOs, of the RSUs awarded to our executive officers as stock bonus awards is tied to the achievement of defined adjusted ROE(1) levels over a three-year measurement period ("performance vesting"). - ☑ Long vesting periods.
+Variable compensation for our executive officers also includes a deferred component, in that a portion of annual bonuses ("stock bonus awards") is delivered in the form of both time-based and performance-based RSUs. - ☑ Performance-based equity awards.
+The vesting of sixty percent (60%) for our CEO, and fifty percent (50%) for our other NEOs, of the RSUs awarded to our executive officers as stock bonus awards is tied to the achievement of defined Adjusted ROE(1) levels over a three-year measurement period ("performance vesting"), subject in certain cases to accelerated vesting upon retirement.
+Commencing with the 2021 awards, such vesting calculation will be further modified (increased or decreased) by the rTSR Adjustment.
+See "Changes to our Compensation Practices." - ☑ Long vesting periods.
 Both the time-vesting and performance-vesting portions of our stock bonus awards generally vest on a cliff basis three years after the grant date.
-Both our outstanding legacy stock options and the retention RSUs with which we have replaced them generally vest 60% on the 3rd anniversary, and 20% on each of the 4th and 5th anniversaries, of their grant dates.
+Both our outstanding legacy stock options and the retention RSUs with which we have replaced them generally vest 60% on the 3rd anniversary, and 20% on each of the 4th and 5th anniversaries, of their grant dates, subject in certain cases to accelerated vesting upon retirement.
 In addition, each award under our Long-Term Incentive Plan ("LTIP"), a non-qualified retention plan for highly compensated employees, cliff vests at the end of a five-year period. - ☑ "Claw-back" policy.
-We maintain a robust compensation recoupment policy, which permits the company to recover compensation in the event of a financial restatement, inaccurate performance measures, and serious misconduct or materially imprudent judgment that results in material financial or reputational harm to the company. - ✓ Stock ownership guidelines.
+We maintain a robust compensation recoupment policy, which permits the company to recover compensation in the event of a financial restatement, inaccurate performance measures, and serious misconduct or materially imprudent judgment that results in material financial or reputational harm to the company. - ☑ Stock ownership guidelines.
 We maintain stock ownership requirements for our executive officers, creating a further link between management interests, company performance and shareholder value.
-All of our NEOs have reached or exceeded the ownership requirements.
+All of our NEOs have reached or exceeded the ownership requirements. - ☑ "Double triggers."
+Our award agreements for RSUs generally maintain the requirement of "double triggers" on the accelerated vesting of awards in the event of a change in control, meaning that an executive must actually be terminated following the change in control before vesting will be accelerated. - ☑ Limited perquisites.
+We provide very limited perquisites that provide a demonstrable benefit to the company's business.